Politics has been added to My Courses

 Skip to main content

 What does democracy really mean?
-How powerful are prime ministers?
+How powerful are Prime Ministers?
 Can we be trusted to govern ourselves or should others make decisions on our behalf?
 Why have some governments handled the pandemic well, and others have not?
 Why do some Prime Ministers stay in power despite obvious mistakes in their leadership and governance?

 If you take an interest in these sorts of questions, read the news and enjoy a heated debate, then Politics is for you!